Massachusetts General Science 5-8 Licensure Pathway

 As a GS-13 biologist with deployments across the NIH, CDC, DOD, and EPA, I bring demonstrable, 21st-century Science, Technology, and Engineering (STE) practices directly into the classroom.
-My instruction is anchored by over 168 university credits in the natural and health sciences, translating complex translational research into highly accessible, standards-aligned pedagogy.
+My instruction is anchored by over 168 university credits in the natural and health sciences and by practical work in optical systems, automation, microbiology, medical-device development, grant writing, and research-team leadership.

 "Not everyone comes equipped with every skill for the classroom.
 As a young learner who utilized an IEP, I understand that learning can be daunting.
 I am a steadfast, patient, and sympathetic coach dedicated to equitable outcomes."

-My mission is to close the achievement gap through rigorous, inquiry-based learning, meticulous data tracking, and English Language Development (ELD) integration, ensuring students from all backgrounds master DESE/NGSS frameworks and develop lasting self-determination.
+My mission is to close the achievement gap through rigorous, inquiry-based learning, careful formative assessment, English Language Development (ELD) integration, and calm classroom systems.
+I want students to experience science as something they can touch, test, build, measure, argue from evidence, and eventually imagine themselves doing.

 Instructional & Mentorship Experience